atsign-foundation/atsign.dev/content/en/docs/Get-Started/get-an-atsign/free-atsigns.md

 ---
-title: "Option 1 : Set up the @platform with free @signs"
+title: "Option 1 : Set up an @sign(preferred)"
 SEOtitle: "Set up the  @platform (at_platform or AtPlatform) with free @signs (AtSign or at_sign)"
-linkTitle: "1 : With Free @signs(preferred)"
+linkTitle: "1 : Get free @signs"
-Description: "Create and run your own @platform with free @signs"
+Description: "Easily setup your own @platform secondary server for free!"
-content: "Create and run your own @platform with free @signs"
+content: "Easily setup your own @platform secondary server for free!"

 weight: 1
 date: 2017-01-05